|Think you might be resistant to weight loss because|

 his advice was to keep doing what's working for you.

-If you are actually metabolically resistant to weight loss, you won't be able to lose weight even on a low-fat Atkins Diet that provides less than 900 calories a day.
-If you CAN lose weight on a low-fat Atkins Diet of less than 900 calories a day, you are not metabolically resistant to weight loss.
+If you are actually metabolically resistant to weight loss, you won't be able to lose weight even on a low-fat Atkins Diet that provides less than 1,000 calories a day.
+You also won't lose weight by dropping your carbs down to zero.

-Dr. Atkins Perspective on Water Fasting
+Bonus Method: Dr. Atkins Perspective on Water Fasting

 "There was a time when I used to say to people, 'Well, you can always cut down calories and carbohydrate, and go all the way down until you are on a fast.'
 Not as bad an idea as it might sound to someone who has never tried it.

 "The fasting state, once induced, is full of self-protective devices.
-A person on a fast liberates more FMH and other lipid mobilizers than on almost any other diet, and the FMH leads to Ketosis/Lipolysis, loss of hunger, and a variety of other benefits that make the average fasting person comfortable and often exhilarated.
+A person on a fast liberates more FMH [fat mobilizing hormones] and other lipid mobilizers than on almost any other diet, and the FMH leads to Ketosis/Lipolysis, loss of hunger, and a variety of other benefits that make the average fasting person comfortable and often exhilarated.